LeonardoZV/spark-connectors/spark-connectors-aws-dynamodb/README.md

 #### Permissioning ####

-The IAM permissions needed for this library to write on DynamoDB are ?.
+The IAM permissions needed for this library to write on DynamoDB are:

+ExecuteBatchStatement: PartiQLDelete, PartiQLInsert and PartiQLUpdate.

-Don't forget you'll need to configure the default credentials in your machine.
+Don't forget to configure the default credentials in your machine.
 See [Configuration and credential file settings](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) for more information.

 #### Configuration ####